momochi000/typewar/README.md

   player stats/def/etc, player skills (passive or active)
 + Attack animation plays upon successful fragment typing

+#### REFACTOR: Remove all convenience methods from NPC entity backbone model
+Calls should only be made on the actual crafty entity
+#### Display incorrect characters count typed along with correct characters.
+This needs some sort of design such that it's intuitive as to what's happening.
+I'm thinking 2 counters, 1 red 1 green or something equally opposing.
+One counting correct and one incorrect characters.
+#### Difficulty scale.
+Need a system which adjusts the difficulty of the game mechanics.
+I want difficulty of gameplay to be separate from difficulty of the battle.
+The difficulty of fighting a particular monster should be based upon the stat/level difference between the player and that monster, but the difficulty of typing the words (for example) should be scalable outside of that.
+Will need to make it harder for someone who can type really fast.
+#### Properly animate text fragment when it transitions to various states
+Need to make several stories out of this
+Animate a successful hit
+Animate a successful defense
+Animate successful completion
++ player attacks that fail fade away when typed. on second thought don't do this because we're transitioning to the different style of player attacking (or at least testing it out first)
+  * opacity 0 with transition (possibly flicker to off)
+  * fragment immediately becomes ineffective (collision off)
++ player gets hit
+any more?
+#### Tighten hitboxes (both of entities and of text fragments)
 #### BUG: Edge case: multiple fragments with same starting text typod
 NOTE: this algorithm allows the following edge case:
 When multiple fragments are 'active' starting with the same text, e.g.
 'fool' and 'foolish'.
 If you type 'foox', it will deactivate all the fragments.
+#### Add another attack to the monster
+Make a position func that handles an arc path
+Problem with using physics is I can't scale the speed of the attack.
+Gravity's acceleration is fixed and the x speed is pretty much going to be constant.
+With a parabolic path (or similar) I can adjust the velocity and/or acceleration from the battle manager.
 #### Add a physics border on the ground so text fragments can bounce
 #### Gather stats on player typing.
 Create an object for each keypress with a timestamp.
 Send back to server and